-Proposed Location of Bus Parking:
+Proposed Location of Bus Parking and Alternatives:

-Testimony was received opposing the proposed location and design of the bus pullout on Cottage Street and proposing alternatives such as using the existing Market Street NE bus cut-out for at least a year, using the Winter Street NE parking lot, installing smaller concrete pads within the existing parking strip, using Winter Street as-is or with new curb cutouts facing Gaines Street, restricting car traffic with traffic cones on Cottage Street during drop-off and pick-up, using smaller district-owned vehicles such as mini-vans or SUVs.
+Testimony was received opposing the proposed location and design of the bus pullout on Cottage Street and proposing alternatives such as using the existing Market Street NE bus cut-out for at least a year, using the existing Winter Street NE parking lot, installing smaller concrete pads within the existing parking strip on Cottage Street NE, using Winter Street as-is or with new curb cutouts facing Gaines Street, creating a bus loop with two driveways on Winter Street NE and a bus drop-off area in the existing parking lot, modifying the design of the Cottage Street NE bus pull-out to reduce the length of the bus pull-out and move it closer to Market Street NE to allow students exiting the buses to use the main entrance, restricting car traffic with traffic cones on Cottage Street during drop-off and pick-up, using smaller district-owned vehicles such as mini-vans or SUVs.

-Staff response: The City is responsible for reviewing the proposal submitted by the applicant.
-Staff evaluated the applicant's proposal for improvements on Cottage Street NE and found that, with conditions, it meets the criteria for approval of alternative street standards.
+Finding: The City is responsible for reviewing the proposal submitted by the applicant.
+The Council evaluated the applicant's proposal for improvements on Cottage Street NE and found that, with conditions, it meets the criteria for approval of alternative street standards.
 If the District determines that alternatives to the Cottage Street NE proposal are viable, they may submit a modification of this site plan review application, a new site plan review application, or other applications as required by the City.

 Concerned citizens have submitted copies of emails to the District regarding alternatives and the District's responses to those alternatives, and those documents are part of the record for this case.
 Staff's emails responding to questions by concerned citizens are also part of the record.
-The applicant's formal response to comments indicates that the District committed to the Neighborhood Association that they would internally review alternative options on Winter Street and Market Street and that they would continue to assess the feasibility of a Winter Street option, but it is in the District's best interest to continue the current site plan review process for the Cottage Street NE proposal at this time.
+The applicant's formal response to comments indicates that the District committed to the Neighborhood Association that they would internally review alternative options on Winter Street and Market Street and that they would continue to assess the feasibility of a Winter Street option, but it is in the District's best interest to continue the current site plan review process for the

+Cottage Street NE proposal at this time.
 The applicant's response indicates that the Market Street drop off is a very busy area before and after school, and the buses used for the Medically Developmental Learning Center (MDLC) may be parked for five to 10 minutes as they unload students in wheelchairs or walkers, and this would likely back up westbound traffic on Market Street.
 The applicant's response indicates that a curb side sidewalk is necessary for bus unloading as students will be exiting from the front of the bus and by wheelchair near the back of the bus, and smaller concrete pads would not provide this ability, and in some cases make drop off more dangerous.

-Street Trees:
+The applicant testified that the proposed location of the bus pull-out was selected, in part, so that emergency responders could access the entrance near the Medically Developmental Learning Center (MDLC) Program classrooms on the west side of the building and reduce disruptions in other areas of the school.

+Street Trees and Street Tree Removal Permit: